elisim/elisim.github.io/README.md

 # About

 Hey there!
 I'm Eli Simhayev.

-My interests are Time Series and Deep Learning.
-These days, I'm working on neuroscience, where I bring these two fields together.
-Before that, I worked as an ML Research Engineer at BeyondMinds, where my primary focus was Time Series analysis.
-I completed my M.Sc research at Ben-Gurion University, focusing on uncertainty estimation in deep learning.
-I'm passionate about applied research and ML systems on a big scale.
+I enjoy learning about deep learning, biology, and neuroscience, and I have also been privileged to work in these fields.
 In my free time, I like to practice Vipassana meditation 🙂

 # Publications
 * [PIVEN: A Deep Neural Network for Prediction Intervals with Specific Value Prediction](https://arxiv.org/abs/2006.05139) — by Eli Simhayev, Gilad Katz and Lior Rokach.

 # Blogs
-In the past year, I contributed to Time Series Transformers in 🤗 Hugging Face:
+I contributed to Time Series Transformers in 🤗 Hugging Face:

 * [Yes, Transformers are Effective for Time Series Forecasting (+ Autoformer)](https://huggingface.co/blog/autoformer) — by Eli Simhayev, Kashif Rasul and Niels Rogge.
 * [Multivariate Probabilistic Time Series Forecasting with Informer](https://huggingface.co/blog/informer) — by Eli Simhayev, Kashif Rasul and Niels Rogge.